-Amitiza (lubiprostone) is a prescription drug used to relieve stomach pain, bloating, and straining and produce softer and more frequent bowel movements in men and women who have chronic idiopathic (functional) constipation, and to treat irritable bowel syndrome with constipation (IBS-C) in women who are at least 18 years of age.
+Amitiza (lubiprostone) is a prescription drug used to relieve abdominal pain, bloating, and straining and produce softer and more frequent bowel movements in men and women who have chronic idiopathic (functional) constipation, and to treat irritable bowel syndrome with constipation (IBS-C) in women who are at least 18 years of age.
 It was also FDA approved in 2013 to treat opioid-induced constipation in adult patients with chronic non-cancer pain.
 Amitiza works by increasing the amount of fluid that flows into the bowel and allowing the stool to pass more easily.